Halley Professor of Physics Emeritus

 Fred [dot] Taylor [at] physics [dot] ox [dot] ac [dot] uk

-I was head of Atmospheric, Oceanic and Planetary Physics at Oxford for 21 years from 1979 and currently hold the Halley Chair in Oxford Physics and a Professorial Fellowship at Jesus College.
+I was head of Atmospheric, Oceanic and Planetary Physics at Oxford for 21 years from 1979 and now am Halley Professor Emeritus in Oxford Physics and an Emeritus Fellow at Jesus College.
 Before that I was for ten years at the Jet Propulsion Laboratory, California Institute of Technology, where I still hold a Distinguished Visiting Scientist position.
-I've published just under 300 refereed scientific papers and 10 books, the latest of which is 'The Scientific Exploration of Mars' (Cambridge University Press, 2010).
+I've published just under 300 refereed scientific papers and 10 books, the latest of which are 'The Scientific Exploration of Mars' (Cambridge University Press, 2010) and The Scientific Exploration of Venus (Cambridge University Press, 2014).

 I constructed courses in Climate Physics for the 3rd year of the Oxford Physics course and 'Planetary Atmospheres' for the 4th year, and wrote text books for each: 'Elementary Climate Physics' (Oxford University Press, 2005), and 'Planetary Atmospheres' (Oxford University Press, 2010) but no longer teach as I retire in September 2011.